fsantanna/pingus/ceu/README.md

 until we complete the rewriting process.
 -->

-Note that we only touch classes that deal with events, as Céu is actually less expressive than C++ for pure data manipulation.
-Therefore, we also rely on the seamless integration between Céu and C/C++ to take advantage of the existing code base and libraries.

 During the course of the rewriting process, and following the process described above, we could extract more abstract behaviors that likely apply to other games.
-We identified eight control-flow patterns in Pingus which we discuss further along with in-depth examples:
+We identified eight control-flow patterns in Pingus which we discuss with in-depth examples:

 <a name="finite-state-machines"/>